-The McKinsey Solve is a 60-70 minute online assessment that uses gamified scenarios to evaluate problem-solving ability.
+The McKinsey Solve is a 60-70 minute gamified online assessment that McKinsey uses to screen candidates before interviews.
+Most candidates complete two game-like modules — Sea Wolf (~30 minutes of microbe-selection ocean cleanup) and Redrock Study (~35 minutes of data analysis and report questions) — which measure problem-solving process: critical thinking, decision-making under uncertainty, and data interpretation.
 It replaced the McKinsey PST (Problem Solving Test) in 2020 and is typically required before interview rounds (coverage and format vary by region and intake year — confirm with your McKinsey recruiter).

 | Duration | 60-70 minutes total |